 XX1 Eagle AXS DUB Groupset

-Since SRAM had its electronic expertise dialed with Etap, the first thing we wanted to know was just how much it had in common with its predecessor.
+Since SRAM had its electronic expertise dialed with Etap, the first thing we wanted to know was just how much it had in common with its roadie counterpart.
 Just like on Etap, you’ll have a fully wire-free setup, with no need to search for a spot to store your battery — simply bolt on your shifters, rear derailleur, and pair things together.
 That’s largely where the similarities end.
 Naturally, the shifters are all new, and because the demands on mountain bikes can be a bit more strenuous, harsh, and jarring, SRAM took a bit of what its designers already have learned about electronic shifting, and made some serious updates to handle the rough and rowdy conditions on the dirt.
 This includes a two-clutch system (we’ll get into this later), and a whole lot more torque.
 Etap spins at 50,000 RPM, but to get things dialed for the trail SRAM builds the AXS rear derailleur with enough torque to spin 80,000 RPM for booking it down steep and quick descents.

 Compared to mechanical Eagle groupsets, the Eagle AXS derailleur has been contoured around the frame design a bit more.
 This translates to increased chain wrap, which improves both load distribution and durability, reducing wear and tear on your chain and cassette for better longevity of components.
 Dually, this new positioning offers a whole 10-millimeters of increased clearance over mechanical Eagle rear derailleurs.
 Speaking of clearance, the two-clutch system offers a whole new safety mechanism for when you just don’t have quite enough space, and your derailleur takes a knock.
 The first clutch is the traditional type-three that you’ll find in most SRAM MTB derailleurs, this keeps your chain in check and tensioned, the second is where things get exciting.
 The Overload clutch protects your geared motor by disengaging the motor all together in the event of impact, allowing the derailleur to move whichever direction it needs to in order to protect the motor against a rock or a low-hanging branch.
 As soon as the impact is over, the derailleur automatically reengages and shifts back to where you were, without skipping a beat.
 This built in protection gives you some serious peace of mind when you’re dropping big dollars on a groupset.